swiftingio/swiftingio.github.io/_posts/2022-03-25-try-async-await-on-your-own.md

 	...
 ```

 Our ViewModel (`ApodViewModel`) is responsible for fetching thumbnails and updating the UI when new thumbnails appears (via `@Published var thumbnails` property and `ObservableObject` conformance).
 It is marked as a `@MainActor`, which means that every update of the properties or actions within the functions will be called on the main thread.
-So in our case when the thumbnails are fetched - the UI will be updated from the main thread which is really useful.
+So in our case when the thumbnails are fetched - the UI will be updated from the main thread.